apache/apisix/docs/en/latest/plugins/openfunction.md

 The `openfunction` Plugin is used to integrate APISIX with [CNCF OpenFunction](https://openfunction.dev/) serverless platform.

-This Plugin can be configured on a Route and requests will be send to the configured OpenWhish API endpoint as the upstream.
+This Plugin can be configured on a Route and requests will be send to the configured OpenFunction API endpoint as the upstream.

 ## Attributes